 Angelina's Deli Cafe

-Loving Cup is a great spot if you’re in the mood for soft serve - and a range of toppings and unique flavors.
+Loving Cup is a great spot if you’re in the mood for a range of toppings and unique flavors.
 They use massive drills to blend toppings like Nutella, animal crackers, or strawberries into a frozen vanilla, chocolate, or banana base.
 If you don’t want to choose your own mix-ins, order one of their combinations - we like the Crunchy Cereal with vanilla and caramel, and the Monster Oreo with vanilla and cookie dough.

 If you want a dairy-free version of soft serve, Indie Superette is here for you.
 The Cow Hollow market has vegan flavors like coconut, oat milk, and matcha (our favorite), which you can top with things like cacao nibs, fruit, granola, and more.